MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Animals/README.md

 # AH SDD - Animals

-A solution is need will model some of the important attributes of zoo animals, such as name, age, and weight.
+A solution is need to model some of the important attributes of zoo animals, such as name, age, and weight.

 ## Design

 The UML class diagram shown below.

 ### UML Class Diagram